Developer-piyush/SuperBot/README.md

 <h5><b>INTRODUCTION:</b></h5>
 <ins><u></u></ins>
-Our aim is to create biggest decentralized open-source bot economy starting for all the available platforms(starting from discord).
+Our aim is to create biggest decentralized open-source bot economy for all the available platforms(starting from discord).
 SuperBot is an open-source all in one bot hosted on decentralized cloud, can be used to manage community with just few clicks.
 It can be easily be deployed on decentralized cloud [Akash Network](https://akash.network/) by just following few steps as explained below.

 <h5><b>FEATURES OF BOT(Live):</b></h5>